sonias747/Food-Stylist-Website/README.md

 # Food-Stylist-Website
-Personal website for a fictional food stylist called Cara Lennox
+Personal website for a fictional food stylist called Cara Lennox.
+Website developed using HTML and CSS.